lesliesam/react-native-wheel-picker/README.md

 Since picker is originally supported by ios while Android only supports a ugly Spinner component.
 If you want to have the same user behaviour, you can use this.

 The android component is based on https://github.com/AigeStudio/WheelPicker which runs super fast and smoothly.
-It also supports curved effect which make it exactly the same as the ios picker.
+It also supports curved effect which make it exactly the same looking and feel as the ios picker.
 ![](https://raw.githubusercontent.com/lesliesam/react-native-wheel-picker/master/demo.gif)

 ## How to use